pradt2/always-online-stun/stun_proto/progress.md

+# To do

+ - Test all message types
+ - Test all attributes
+ - Test for out-of-bounds reads
+ - Add feature to toggle between Option/Result return types
+ - Extract byte-level parser into its own lib
+ - Add mut interface to the byte-level parser
+ - Add builder interface to the byte-level parser (?)
+ - Add error codes
+ - Add IANA-only attributes

 # Implementation progress of RFC standards

 This documents tracks the implementation progress of the STUN features listed in all RFC documents.